karimkod/abdelkrim-blog/_posts/2024-08-01-dx-as-a-compass.md

 All these questions are worth asking and sometimes answering them improves the DX and the design.

+An example would be adding persistence in the project, if I steongly couple my code with the ORM or the Database driver, then I'd always need a database running to do my iterations even when I'm working on the business rules.
+That's clearly bad DX znd bad design.

 ### Stay up to date

 Know your abstractions, because you will need to know their internals when your code breaks, paraphrasing a tweet that I encountered: